Nature vs Nurture

 Big Five dimensions | 40–50 |

-Some key takeaways from the table:
+Key takeaways from the table:

 Influence on Big Five

-- Both named their pet dog Toy.
+- They both named their pet dog Toy.

 Genetic Approach